paweljakubas/j-data-analysis/chapters/inverted-table.md

 └───────────────┴───────────────┴───────────────┴───────────────┴───────────────┴───────────────┴───────────────┴───────────────┴───────────────┘
 ```
 Both functions are also available in j/analysis.ijs.
 It is worth noting that also multi-column keys are handled.
-In order for an inverted table to have valid key set the number of returned keys from `getUniqueKeys` must equal to
+In order for an inverted table to have a valid key set the number of returned keys from `getUniqueKeys` must equal to
 the number of rows in this table.
 ```j
    checkKeys=: {{ (# x getUniqueKeys y) = nrows y }}